 Plastic wedges are used when falling a tree,

 the wedge is driven into a partial cut, to

 prevent pinching of the chainsaw blade

-the tree, the saw is removed and the wedge
+the saw is removed and the wedge

 is driven deeper, causing the tree to lean